 This research came out in 1982 as Homer, Hesiod and the Hymns.
 My conclusions were favorably received by classicists who were willing to look at statistics.
-Unfortunately not everyone was; my results are sometimes travestied by those who hold that I argue that the Iliad was taken down in 750 B.C.E. and the Odyssey in 733.
+Unfortunately not everyone was; my results are sometimes travestied by those who hold that I argue that the Iliad was taken down in precisely 750 B.C.E. and the Odyssey in 733.
 All I in fact did was to show what happens if we adopt different hypotheses about absolute dates and rates of linguistic change, because the relative sequence of the poems is fixed.
 Thus Homer must be older than Hesiod.
 It is surprising that much Homeric scholarship of the past two decades tended to favor a date for Homer in the seventh century, because my results proved that this displaces Hesiod into the sixth century, which is far too late to be correct.
-Homer's epics belong in the eighth century or perhaps even slightly earlier.
-If the statistics are incorrect or incorrectly interpreted, someone should say so; it will not do simply to ignore or traduce them (see 'Relative Chronology and the Literary History of the Greek Epos', published in 2011).
+Homer's epics belong in the mid-eighth century or perhaps even slightly earlier.
+If the statistics are incorrect or incorrectly interpreted, someone should say so; it will not do simply to ignore or traduce them (see 'Relative Chronology and the Literary History of the Greek Epos', 2011).

 The Lost Second Book of Aristotle's Poetics

 Meanwhile, while teaching at St Andrews, I came across a mysterious and forgotten text that, when it was first published in 1839, was identified as an abstract of the lost second book of Aristotle's Poetics, his missing treatise on comedy.
 (The existence of a second book is proved by ancient references.)
 In 1853, however, the great scholar Jacob Bernays agreed that parts of it were genuine, but argued that other parts, those in fact which disagreed with his interpretation of what Aristotle meant by catharsis, were a Byzantine forgery meant to replace the lost text.
 I investigated this manuscript, which is anonymous and untitled, in great detail.
 It is in a tenth-century manuscript in Paris.
-I concluded, by traditional philological methods, that it is indeed an abstract of the lost Poetics Book II, offering new insights into the theory of comedy in antiquity and Aristotle's view of tragic and comic catharsis (see my essay of 1992, 'From catharsis to the Aristotelian mean').
+I concluded, by traditional philological methods, that it is indeed an abstract of the lost Poetics Book II, offering new insights into the theory of comedy in antiquity and into Aristotle's view of tragic and comic catharsis (see my essay of 1992, 'From catharsis to the Aristotelian mean').
 Aristotle regarded Aristophanes as the best poet of comedy.
 I presented my conclusions in Aristotle on Comedy.
-This proved to be very controversial, not least because I argued in scholarly terms the same thesis as did Umberto Eco in his famous novel The Name of the Rose, which by coincidence came out at the same time.
+This proved to be very controversial, not least because I had argued in scholarly terms the same thesis as did Umberto Eco in his famous novel The Name of the Rose, which by coincidence came out at the same time.
 For my view of the controversy see my essay 'Aristotle on comedy' of 2001.
-Interest in the Tractatus continues with the publication of Walter Watson's The Lost Second Book of Aristotle's Poetics (2012), which builds on my own work.
+Interest in the Tractatus continues with the publication of Walter Watson's The Lost Second Book of Aristotle's Poetics (2012), which builds on my work.